Symrise (FRA:SY1) Given a €113.00 Price Target by UBS Group Analysts

-Symrise (FRA:SY1) has been assigned a €113.00 ($132.94) price objective by equities researchers at UBS Group in a report issued on Tuesday, Borsen Zeitung reports.
-The brokerage presently has a “neutral” rating on the stock.
-UBS Group’s target price suggests a potential downside of 2.21% from the stock’s previous close.
+UBS Group set a €113.00 ($132.94) price target on Symrise (FRA:SY1) in a research report report published on Monday, Borsen Zeitung reports.
+The firm currently has a neutral rating on the stock.

 Symrise Company Profile